GaloisInc/cryptol/docs/RefMan/REPLCommands.rst

     no argument, check all properties.)

     If the expression is successfully proven, the screen will display ``Q.E.D``.
-    If not, the screen will display some counterexamples that return false.
+    If not, the screen will display a counterexample that returns false.

 ``:q``, ``:quit``
     Exit the REPL.